SwedbankPay/developer.swedbankpay.com/checkout-v3/starter/seamless-view.md

 menu_order: 300
 ---

-The **Standard Seamless View** integration consists of three main steps.
+The **Starter Seamless View** integration consists of three main steps.
 **Creating** the payment order and checkin, **displaying** the payment menu, shipping options and checkin module in an iframe, and finally **capturing** the funds.
 In addition, there are other post purchase options you need.
 We get to